 Here’s how I introduced myself during training back in 2009 -> “I studied Communication Arts – Major in Speech Communication and graduated from the University of the Philippines in Mindanao.
 That’s in Davao City.
 I’m originally from General Santos City.
 This is my first time to work in a call center.
 The last movie I’ve seen was, allow me to just break EOP, (and then I said the movie but I forgot what that was).”
 LOL

-I’m currently a home-based web content creator / freelance blogger / customer service specialist, and when I’m not working, I’m either reading books, traveling, or spending time with my family and friends.
+I’m currently a home-based web content creator / freelance blogger / virtual assistant / customer service specialist, and when I’m not working, I’m either reading books, traveling, or spending time with my family and friends.
 I also maintain a personal blog called Blissful Snapshots.
 It’s all about travel, adventures, and photography.
 Invite me to an adventure and I’d naturally say yes.
 I love eating, going to beach and the mountains, and collecting journals, notebooks, planners, Sharpies, and other artsy stuff.

 WHY CALL CENTER NINJA